On non-approximability of zero loss global ${\mathcal L}^2$ minimizers by gradient descent in Deep Learning: Introduction and Main Results

 \section{Introduction and Main Results}

-In this note, we analyze some basic geometric aspects of the gradient descent algorithm in Deep Learning (DL) networks.
-For some thematically related background, see for instance \cite{achmalger,arora-ICM-1,hanrol,grokut-1,lcbh,manvanzde,nonreeste} and the references therein.
-In our previous paper \cite{cheewa-2}, we gave an explicit construction of globally minimizing weights and biases for the $\cL^2$ cost in underparametrized ReLU DL networks.
-In the work at hand, we prove that those global minimizers can generically not be approximated via the gradient descent flow algorithm.
-As a consequence, we conclude that the method constructed in \cite{cheewa-2} is disjoint from the gradient descent method.
-We also contrast this fact with the circumstance that while use of the gradient descent flow is effective for determining critical values of the cost function, its orbits cannot in general be assumed to converge to local or global minimizers.
+We analyze some basic geometric aspects of the gradient descent algorithm in Deep Learning (DL) networks.
+For some thematically related background, see for instance \cite{hanrol,grokut-1,KMTM24,lcbh,manvanzde,nonreeste,PHD20} and the references therein.
+In our previous papers \cite{cheewa-2,cheewa-4}, we gave an explicit construction of globally minimizing weights and biases for the $\cL^2$ cost in underparametrized ReLU DL networks, leading to zero loss (i.e., the value of the cost is zero).
+In the work at hand, we address the fact that in the underparametrized case, zero loss minimizers do generically not exist.
+As a consequence, we conclude that the distribution of training inputs must necessarily be non-generic to allow for zero loss minimizers, both for the method constructed in \cite{cheewa-2,cheewa-4} (which assumes clustering of training data), or for gradient descent \cite{ch-7}.

-We let the input space be given by $\R^M$, with training inputs $x_{j,0}\in \R^M$, $j=1,\dots,N$.
+We let the input space be given by $\R^M$, with training inputs $x_{j}^{(0)}\in \R^M$, $j=1,\dots,N$.
 We assume that the outputs are given by $y_{\ell}\in\R^Q$, $\ell=1,\dots,Q$ where $Q\leq M$.
 We introduce the map $\omega:\{1,\dots,N\}\rightarrow\{1,\dots,Q\}$, which assigns the output label $\omega(j)$ to the $j$-th input label.
-That is, $x_{j,0}$ corresponds to the output $y_{\omega(j)}$.
+That is, $x_{j}^{(0)}$ corresponds to the output $y_{\omega(j)}$.
 We define $\uy_\omega:=(y_{\omega(1)},\dots,y_{\omega(N)})^T\in\R^{NQ}$, where $A^T$ is the transpose of the matrix $A$.
 Let $N_i$ denote the number of training inputs belonging to the output vector $y_i$, $i=1,\dots,Q$.

 We assume that the DL network contains $L$ hidden layers, with the $\ell$-th layer defined on $\R^{M_\ell}$, and recursively determined by \eqn x_j^{(\ell)} = \sigma(W_\ell x_j^{(\ell-1)} + b_\ell) \;\;\in\R^{M_\ell} \eeqn via the weight matrix $W_\ell\in\R^{M_\ell\times M_{\ell-1}}$, bias vector $b_\ell\in\R^{M_\ell}$, and activation function $\sigma$.
 We assume that $\sigma$ has a Lipschitz continuous derivative, and that the output layer \eqn x_j^{(L+1)} = W_{L+1} x_j^{(L)} + b_{L+1} \;\;\in\R^{Q} \eeqn contains no activation function.